ORESoftware/r2g/README.md

 >
 > This tool allows you to test your package in the published format, without actually having to publish to NPM. <br>
 > Everything happens locally.
-For packages that do more complex/system things, it will be useful to use a Docker container. <br>
+For packages that do more complex/system things, it will be useful to use a Docker container.
 > <b> To use r2g in a Docker container</b>, see: https://github.com/ORESoftware/docker.r2g
 >